nakedmcse/waifuVault-fortran-api-unofficial/README.md

 ## Error Handling

-After each call to the SDK, you need to use a call to getError to check for any errors during the call.
+After each call to the SDK, you need to use a call to `getError` to check for any errors during the call.
 If it returns status 0, then all was OK.

+After you have checked the error, you must consume it with a call to `clearError`.

 ```fortran
 type(file_response) :: response